RenatoSGR/aksdeepdive/README.md

 ## Run this demo with GitHub Codespaces

 This repo also includes [DevContainer configuration](./.devcontainer/devcontainer.json), so you can open the repo using [GitHub Codespaces](https://docs.github.com/en/codespaces/overview).
 This will allow you to run all this demo steps, without having to install or having any extension being used on your local machine.
-When the Codespace is created, you can run the steps using the same instructions as above.
+When the Codespace is created, you can run the steps using the same instructions as below.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=786923228)